apache/incubator-taverna-site/content/documentation/scufl2/bundle.md

 If the archive is a [workflow bundle](/documentation/scufl2/taverna_bundle), i.e. `/mimetype` is `application/vnd.taverna.scufl2.workflow-bundle`, then the `META-INF/container.xml` can define **root files** at alternative paths and media types.
-This specification requires that one of those formats is `application/rdf+xml` according to this specification.
+This specification requires that one of those formats is `application/rdf+xml`.

 Example `META-INF/container.xml`: (may be outdated)